Zip Pay - Terms and Conditions

 - you will not be allowed to make any further Transactions; and

-- We may, at any time, deny access to your Account for any reason including suspected fraudulent use, non–compliance with the Terms and Conditions, where such non-compliance is likely to effect Zip’s likelihood of being repaid under the Contract or affect the ability of Zip to provide the services under the Contract, or if we consider a security issue has arisen which requires further investigation.
+- We may, at any time, acting reasonably, deny access to your Account for any reason including suspected fraudulent use, non–compliance with the Terms and Conditions, where such non-compliance is likely to effect Zip’s likelihood of being repaid under the Contract or affect the ability of Zip to provide the services under the Contract, or if we consider a security issue has arisen which requires further investigation or we reasonably view as necessary to protect our systems.

 - You may request that your Account be closed by: